iluwatar/java-design-patterns/serverless/README.md

 * Node.js v6.5.0 or later.
 * Serverless CLI v1.9.0 or later.
 You can run npm install -g serverless to install it.
-* An AWS account.
+* An AWS Account.
 If you don't already have one, you can sign up for a free trial that includes 1 million free Lambda requests per month.
 * [Set-up](https://serverless.com/framework/docs/providers/aws/guide/credentials/) your Provider Credentials.
 Watch the video on setting up credentials

 # build and deploy